bodkan/slendr/cran-comments.md

 - All uses of `\dontrun{}` in examples have now been replaced by valid, fully runnable example code.
 A small simulated testing dataset has been included in the package to facilitate this.

+- A default writing path is now never used in an argument to any function writing something to a disk.
+All writing in the examples, vignettes, and tests is being done to a `tempdir()` or `tempfile()` by default.

 - Every user-facing function's `.Rd` file now has a `\value` tag describing its output and the structure of such output.
 If a function is only run for side effects, this is now also formally stated.

 - `on.exit()` is now used to restore `par()` options immediately on function exit.

 - Calls to `installed.packages()` have been replaced by equivalent `requireNamespace()` as requested.

-- A default path is no longer used in an argument to any function writing something to a disk.
-All writing in the examples, vignettes, and tests is being done to a `tempdir()` or `tempfile()`.

 - The word 'Python' was put into single quotes in the DESCRIPTION.
 - 'SLiM' is not a typo, this is how the software's name is supposed to be capitalized.